dorabz/Authentification-Advanced-HTML/README.md

-# Advanced-web-development---project-1
+# Authentification & Advanced HTML

 This is a repo of project made as a part of university course.

-FER - Advanced web development - 1. project

 Theme of project: Authentification & Advanced HTML